Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Introducrd to data types (Lists, Dictionaries, Tuples) -Learned about the main function
--Learned basic VScode commands on working with files( mkdir, cd, rmdir, code something.py etc)
+-Learned basic VScode commands on working with files( mkdir, cd, rmdir, code something.py etc) -Learned about handling errors using the (try-except-else-pass statements).
+-Leaned the different types of errors we can come across in python.
+-Learned that i can raise my own errors by using the raise statements.
+-Introduced to debugging using VScode(breakpoints) and associated controls(stepping over, stepping into) to visually see how the code works and easily deal with logic errors.
+Syntax errors are the simplest to deal with.

 CHALLENGES